Frequently Asked Questions

 Q: How do I know if a loss is covered by my insurance company?

-Q: What if I have a restoration company repairing my home and then I find out it’s not covered by my insurance company?
+Q: What if I discover the damage is not covered by my insurance company?

 Q:What is a deductible?

-A: A deductible is a set amount you owe to the restoration company in addition to what the insurance company will pay to have your home repaired.
-Refer to your insurance policy for that amount.
-We do not ask for the full deductible up front to begin work.
+A: A deductible is the amount you owe to the restoration company in addition to what the insurance company will pay to have your home repaired.
+Contact your insurance agent to determine your deductible.

 Q: My crawlspace is flooded, how do I pump the water out?